weaveworks/weave/site/topology.md

 ### Out-of-date topology
-The peer-to-peer passing of updates is not instantaneous, so it is very posisble for a node elsewhere in the network to have an out-of-date view.
+The peer-to-peer gossiping of updates is not instantaneous, so it is very posisble for a node elsewhere in the network to have an out-of-date view.